Show All Answers

 There isn’t any farm registry, however, certain types of products or selling in certain places may have additional requirements.
 Chicken eggs, nursery stock, marketing your products as organic, setting up a produce stand or selling at a farmers market all require separate types of registrations and certifications.

-Chicken eggs require that you become a registered egg handler by the California Department of Food and Ag's (CDFA) Egg Program.
+Chicken eggs require that you become a registered egg handler with the California Department of Food and Ag’s (CDFA) Egg Program.
 The program also sells a manual that describes all of the laws and reviews the labeling requirements.

-You'll need to complete a certified producer's certificate with the county ag office.
+You’ll need to complete a certified producer’s certificate with the county ag office.
 The certificate is an annual fee of $65 and includes a brief inspection of your growing grounds to verify you are growing what you claim on the certificate.
+Information and the forms can be found here.

 All processed foods require a permit from Environmental Health.